areebbeigh/anime-scraper/README.md

 Additionally, you can change a very tiny bit (for now) of the configuration in `src/config.py`.

+## A few things
+1. If you're not able to scrape episodes of a particular series try changing the stream server in the configuration.
+You can choose an ideal stream server by opening the episodes of the anime in the browser and seeing which stream servers are actually available.
+2. Right now [May 11 2018], anime-scraper doesn't work on the more recent ongoing kickassanime.ru anime.
+Works for all of the completed anime though.

 ## Supported websites
 - kickassanime.ru